SkygearIO/features/features/202-session-management/design.md

 be updated using master key.

-## Access / Refresh Token
+## Access token, refresh token and session token

-Each session would have an access token, and optionally a refresh token.
-Both type of tokens are opaque: token formats are unspecified and developer should not attempt to interpret the content of tokens.
+Each session at least has an access token and a refresh token, and optionally a session token.
+The format of all 3 tokens are opaque.
+The developer should not attempt to interpret the content of tokens.

 Access token would always have a lifetime; access token would be treated as invalid after its expiry.
+The access token must be used in bearer token in `Authorization:` header.

 Refresh token can be used to obtain a new access token.
 If the old access token is still valid, the old access token is invalidated; there would be at most one valid access token for a session at any time.

-Refresh token would always have a maximum lifetime.
+The lifetime of the refresh token is the lifetime of the session.

+Session token must be used in cookie.
+It identifies the session.
+The lifetime of the session token is the lifetime of the session.

-Optionally, a session idle timeout can be specified: refresh token (or access token if refresh token is disabled) must be used at least once before the timeout, otherwise the session would be expired.
+Optionally, a session idle timeout can be specified: either one token must be used at least once before the timeout, otherwise the session would be expired.

 A session is invalidated if its identity is deleted, or its user is disabled.
-A session is expired if its refresh token is expired, or its access token is expired (if refresh token is disabled).
+A session is expired if it reaches its maximum lifetime.
-If a session is invalidated, expired, revoked, or logout, its associated access token / refresh token would be treated as invalid.
+If a session is invalidated, expired, revoked, or logout, its associated tokens would be treated as invalid.

 A session is invalid if it is invalidated, expired, revoked or logged out.

+### Legacy refresh token flow

 For auth gear, if the endpoint requires authentication and the session is detected as invalid, the HTTP response includes a header `x-skygear-try-refresh-token: true`.